Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Conclusions

 \section{Conclusions}

-We have investigated the thermoelectric transport properties of a nanoscale system characterised by a peaked transmission function of the energy carriers around a resonant energy $ E_d$ near the chemical potential.
-This model system is connected to two particle reservoirs at different temperatures and chemical potentials, and its transmission function is approximated by a narrow rectangular function.
-From the evaluation of contour plots of the power exchanged by the system and of the heat currents flowing through it, we have identified the regions in the parameter space set $T_L , T_R,\mu_L , \mu_R$ and $ E_d$ where the system works as thermal machine or as refrigerator with the corresponding efficiency and coefficient of performance, and have provided a simple demonstration of the existence of bounds for the exchanged power and heat currents.
-Our results can be useful in the realisation of materials whose thermoelectric properties are characterised by a suitable engineered peaked transmission function.
+We investigated the thermoelectric transport properties of a nanoscale system characterized by a transmission coefficient peaked at the energy $E_d$, connected to two particle reservoirs at different temperatures and chemical potentials.
+We identified the regions in the parameter space set $T_{\rm L}$ , $T_{\rm R}$, $\mu_{\rm L}$, $\mu_{\rm R}$ and $E_d$ where the system works as a thermal machine or as a refrigerator with the corresponding efficiency and coefficient of performance, and provided a simple demonstration of the existence of quantum bounds for the exchanged power and heat currents.
+In particular, as summarized in \tref{table1}, we have shown that the power produced by the thermal machine is bounded and positive, and that the thermal currents $I_Q^{\rm (L)}$ and $I_Q^{\rm (R)}$ are both positive and bounded, with a single maximum of the same value located at the same position along the $E_d$-axis.
+In contrast, for the refrigerator the absorbed power is negative and not bounded.
+We also notice the absence of bounds in $I_Q^{\rm (L)}$.
+On the contrary $I_Q^{\rm (R)}$ is strictly bounded, in fact heat current out of a reservoir at temperature $T$ cannot exceed appropriate quantum bounds~\cite{Pendry1983}.
+Analytic results in the literature exploiting more realistic shapes of the transmission function~\cite{Whitney2014,Whitney2015,Rey2007,Luo2018} are in qualitative agreement with the results here obtained with a simple and intuitive procedure for the peaked transmission model.